 To improve your relationships and increase your energy level, I suggest taking an inventory of people who give you energy and those that drain you.
 Try to spend time with the loving, nurturing people, and learn to set limits with those who drain you.
 This will enhance the quality of your life.

-Judith Orloff MD is the author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life (Three Rivers Press, 2011), available in paperback, and upon which this article is based.
-An assistant clinical professor of psychiatry at UCLA, Orloff's work has been featured on The Today Show, CNN, and in Oprah Magazine and USA Today.
+Judith Orloff MD is the author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life, available in paperback, and upon which this article is based.